Cinematico/cinematico/README.md

 ## Introducing Cinematico
 Cinematico is a free (open source), simple, elegant, customizable and automatic website solution for your YouTube or Vimeo account, channel or playlist.

+# HowTo get started?
-To get started, download Cinematico, upload to any PHP compatible server (check your server) and run the setup (no database required).
+Just download Cinematico, upload to any PHP compatible server (check your server) and run the setup (no database required).
 Cinematico will automatically update your site whenever you publish new videos.

+# Why Cinematico?
+Makes your job easier,faster and smoother.

 ## Server Requirements
 It doesn’t take much to run Cinematico on most PHP compatible servers, but here are the specific requirements for your reference: